All posts

 Then the Black Market explodes.

-When the blasts quiet down, I crawl slowly out of my hiding place and walk carefully through the empty shops, collecting everything for free.
-What happened here was: the Tribesman walked out of the shop.
+What happened was: the Tribesman walked out of the shop.
 He walked out of the shop with the shopkeeper’s boomerang in his hand, and he walked out of the shop without paying for it.

 Shopkeepers don’t know, much less understand, who stole from them or damaged their store.
 Any crime, of any kind, is cause for an indiscriminate rampage that kills everything in line of sight, and a lot more besides.
 When that happens in the Black Market, there’s a term for it.
 It’s the shopstorm.